OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 ### Structure of a plugin

 Every plugin has `tm_load_plugin()` as its entry point, in there we register everything we need to register to the Engines Plugin System.
-It is important that you do not execute heavy code in this function or relay on other plugins, since they might not be loaded yet!
+It is important that you do not execute heavy code in this function or rely on other plugins, since they might not be loaded yet!
 This function is just there to perform load and register operations.

 #### Where does my gameplay code live?